 Commissioner Beeker received a degree from the New Covenant School of Ministry and currently serves as an elder and Sunday school teacher at the First Presbyterian Church in Eutaw.
-Commissioner Beeker began and serves in a prison ministry at the Greene County jail.
+Commissioner Beeker launched and has continued to serve in prison ministry at the Greene County jail.